Id, Ego, and Superego

 (Freud, 1923, p.
 15)

-This can lead to the ego being ‘broken apart’ by its attempt to contain the id, leaving the id in overall control of the psyche.
+The ego can then be ‘broken apart’ by its own attempt to contain the id, leaving the id in overall control of the psyche.

 What is the Superego?